IBM/openshift101/workshop/all-in-one/README.md

 That's it!
 You now have a highly available and automatically scaled front-end Node.js application.
 OpenShift is automatically scaling your application pods since the CPU usage of the pods greatly exceeded `1`% of the resource limit, `30` millicores.

-### Optional

-If you're interested in setting up the CLI, [follow the steps here](../getting-started/setup_cli.md).
-Then, run the following command in your CLI `oc get hpa` to get information about your horizontal pod autoscaler.
-Remember to switch to your project first with `oc project <project-name>`.

-You could have created the autoscaler with the command `oc autoscale deployment/patient-ui --min 1 --max 10 --cpu-percent=1`.

 # Exercise 5: Health checks

 In Kubernetes, liveness and readiness probes are essential for smoothly running applications.